Meet the Research Team

 Director of Research

-Nancy Snidman, Ph.D.
+Nancy Snidman, PhD

-Nancy Snidman received her Ph.D. in Learning from the University of California, Los Angeles.
+Nancy Snidman received her PhD in learning from the University of California, Los Angeles.
 After completing a postdoctoral fellowship from the John D. and Catherine T. MacArthur Foundation in the Psychology Department at Harvard University she became Research Director for the Infant Study at Harvard where she conducted research for over two decades specializing in the psychophysiological correlates of infant temperament.
-She is author with Jerome Kagan of The Long Shadow of Temperament (2004) which traces their 25 years of longitudinal studies of behaviorally inhibited and uninhibited children.
-She was also Director of EEG Research for TRANSCEND (Treatment, Research And NeuroSCience Evaluation of Neurodevelopmental Disorders) at Massachusetts General Hospital.
+She is the author, along with Jerome Kagan, of The Long Shadow of Temperament (2004), which traces their 25 years of longitudinal studies of behaviorally inhibited and uninhibited children.
+She was also the director of EEG research for TRANSCEND (Treatment, Research And NeuroSCience Evaluation of Neurodevelopmental Disorders) at Massachusetts General Hospital.
 The focus of this program was to develop profiles of measures for early identification of autism.
-Dr. Snidman’s interests include biological correlates of temperament and individual differences, autism, and socio-emotional development.
+Snidman’s interests include biological correlates of temperament and individual differences, autism, and socio-emotional development.
 Her research has included typically developing children as well as studies into the relationship between psychobiology and psychopathology with a number of clinical populations including children of parents who have panic attacks or depression, and children with depression, burn trauma and children of international adoptions.

 Assistant Research Professors

-Cindy Liu, Ph.D.
+Cindy Liu, PhD

-Dr. Cindy Liu received her PhD in clinical psychology from the University of Oregon, completed her clinical internship at McLean Hospital, and her postdoctoral fellowship at Children’s Hospital Boston.
-Dr. Liu’s research focuses on culture and socioemotional development, and race and ethnic disparities as related to maternal and child mental health.
+Cindy Liu received her PhD in clinical psychology from the University of Oregon, completed her clinical internship at McLean Hospital, and her postdoctoral fellowship at Children’s Hospital Boston.
+Liu’s research focuses on culture and socioemotional development, and race and ethnic disparities as related to maternal and child mental health.
 Her program of research incorporates data ranging from behavioral and physiological data collected from the laboratory to population level variable from large survey research.
-One observational study, the Asian American Temperament Study, investigated the role of infant temperament on infant behavioral and physiological response to mothers during the Still-Face Paradigm in Chinese Americans and European Americans.
-Dr. Liu is also leading a project investigating risk factors for perinatal depression and predictors of health utilization by race and ethnicity, and implications for mental health screening.
+One observational study, the Asian-American Temperament Study, investigated the role of infant temperament on infant behavioral and physiological response to mothers during the Still-Face Paradigm in Chinese Americans and European Americans.
+Liu is also leading a project investigating risk factors for perinatal depression and predictors of health utilization by race and ethnicity, and implications for mental health screening.
 As a recipient of an R21 from the National Institutes of Health and a seed grant from the Robert Wood Johnson Foundation, she will be evaluating biological measures of chronic stress in mothers and infants here at the Child Development Unit through her Hair Cortisol Study.

-Jennifer DiCorcia, Ph.D.
+Jennifer DiCorcia, PhD

 Jennifer received her PhD in Experimental Psychology at Tufts University and recently completed her postdoctoral training at Children’s Hospital Boston.
 Her research interests consider the building blocks of emotion development and how this development may be affected by individual differences within the developing infant (e.g., physiological reactivity, temperament).
 Specifically how we come to attend to, recognize, use, and eventually regulate emotions.
 Since working at the Child Development Unit, Jennifer’s research interests have expanded to include the influence of the mother-infant dyad and how individual differences within their relationship, both intrinsic and extrinsic, may affect subsequent emotion development.
 Along with her work at the unit, Jennifer is currently a professor of statistics at UMass Boston as well.